infracost/infracost-gh-action/README.md

 This Action uses the latest version of Infracost by default as we continually add support for more cloud resources.

+As mentioned in the [Infracost FAQ](https://www.infracost.io/docs/faq) you can run `infracost` in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to Infracost's Cloud Pricing API.
+Infracost does not make any changes to your Terraform state or cloud resources.

 <img src="screenshot.png" width=557 alt="Example screenshot" />

 ## Inputs